Take a close look at the picture above. Do you notice anything strange?

 These machines strengthen the muscles around your hips.
 Period.

-I think what the author of that particular piece was angry about is that these machines do not spot reduce fat from your inner / outer thighs.
+It seems some people are upset these machines do not spot reduce fat from the inner / outer thighs.

 This is true, but to my knowledge no machine manufacturer has ever claimed that they do.
 Much like doing a bunch of sit ups for abdominal fat, these machines will have no impact on reducing fat from your thighs.